 Lyden Ramdhanny was appointed to the Board of Cave Shepherd & Co.
 Limited in 2008.
 He is the Chairman of the Audit Committee and a member of the Corporate Governance & Nomination Committee.
-Mr. Ramdhanny previously served as a Director on the Board of Duty Free Caribbean (Holdings) Ltd an associate of the company for five years from its inception in the year 2000.
+Mr. Ramdhanny previously served as a Director on the Board of Duty Free Caribbean (Holdings) Ltd., then associate of the Company, for a period of 5 years from its inception in 2000.